SeojunKim05/powerpivot-dax-sales-analysis/README.md

 2. Click **Manage**.
 3. The data will be on the newly opened page.

-**Plesae follow the same steps above when viewing the edited version that includes 'cost, price, gross revenue, tax, and total revenue' on 'Sales_Analysis_DAX_Model'.**
+**Plesae follow the same steps above when viewing the edited version that includes 'cost, price, gross revenue, tax, and total revenue' on 'Sales_Analysis_DAX_Model.'**

 ---